-During the on-site verification in both establishments the audit team verified that all of the findings which were assessed had been closed out.
-None of the non compliances, which were assessed, were outstanding or had recurred at the time of this audit.
+During the on-site verification activity, in the first food business establishment, the audit team verified that 19 of these 20 non compliances had been addressed and remedial action in relation to the remaining 1 had commenced but required further attention.
+No non compliances were outstanding or had recurred at the time of this audit.